Prodge/PcPartPickerBot/README.md

 	- Pause after making comment
 	- Skip that sub on next rotation
 	- Limit number of replies per thread depending on the threads total comments
+- Give total price in multiple currencies.
+(Rescrape, not direct convertion))